Riester Pension: The Established Classic with a 100% Guarantee

 Can I also invest in Riester with ETFs?

-Yes!
-Modern Riester plans use ETFs.
-This way, you combine government money with the growth of the global stock market.
-You get the safety of the guarantee and the chance for better returns.
+You get the safety of the guarantee and the chance for

 What happens if I change my job or become unemployed?